Programme approval process

 Includes: programme review panel; apprenticeships

-Faculty Pro Vice Chancellor approved programmes, which have full stakeholder support and do not present any operational issues, may be approved and signed off by the Associate Director (Curriculum, Timetabling, PGR) or the Senior Manager (Head of Curriculum) on behalf of Quality and Standards Commitee (QSC).
+Faculty Pro Vice Chancellor (or local equivalent for UNM/UNNC) approved programmes, which have full stakeholder support and do not present any operational issues, may be approved and signed off by the Associate Director (Curriculum, Timetabling, PGR) or the Senior Manager (Head of Curriculum) on behalf of Quality and Standards Committee (QSC).

-All apprenticeships programmes will be considered by a programme review panel.
+All new apprenticeships programmes will be considered by a programme review panel.

 For panel dates for the 2021/22 session, please consult the following: